BuffoneM/BuffoneM/README.md

 # Hello, World! 😁

 I'm Michael Buffone and I'm a 2021 undergraduate from Algoma University.
-I studied Computer Science for four years and am preparing to enter the workforce, as well as starting to work on some personal projects!
+I studied Computer Science for four years and have taken the position as a Full Stack Software Developer.

 I flourish in team environments, and greatly enjoy working alongside others!